Megan Cole Brahim, PhD

 Pronouns: she/her/hers

-Dr. Cole is an Associate Professor in the Department of Health Law, Policy, and Management at Boston University School of Public Health, co-director of the BU Medicaid Policy Lab, and co-director of research & evaluation for the TEAM UP Scaling and Sustainability Center.
-She is a health services researcher who uses econometric methods to study how Medicaid policy and innovative care delivery models affect quality of care, access to care, and racial equity of care for Medicaid and other low-income, safety-net populations, especially those served by federally qualified health centers (FQHCs).
-Other research examines access to and use of health insurance.
-Recent work in these areas has focused on mental health, maternal health, and pediatric populations.
+Dr. Cole is an Associate Professor in the Department of Health Law, Policy, and Management at Boston University School of Public Health and co-director of the BU Medicaid Policy Lab.
+She is also co-director of research & evaluation for the TEAM UP Scaling and Sustainability Center.
+She is a health services researcher who uses causal inference methods to study Medicaid policies, health care delivery reforms, and health insurance, and how these things affect quality of care, access to care, and equity of care.
+Most of this work centers on Medicaid enrollees and other low-income, safety-net populations, especially those served by federally qualified health centers (FQHCs), with a focus on mental health, maternal health, and child health.
 Her work leverages large datasets, including national Medicaid claims data; All Payer Claims Data (APCD); electronic health record (EHR) data; and national and statewide patient survey data.

 Dr. Cole completed her PhD in Health Services Research at Brown University School of Public Health and received an MPH in Health Policy from Yale University School of Public Health.
 She previously worked in research consulting, where she worked with state and federal agencies on Medicaid policy and implementation of the Affordable Care Act.
 She currently serves as co-editor-in-chief for the Journal of Ambulatory Care Management and serves on the editorial board of Health Services Research.
 Her work has been covered by outlets including the New York Times, the Washington Post, NPR, Vox, US News & World Report, The Hill, and Forbes.